Is it illegal to put household waste in a public bin UK

 We must segregate different types of waste.
 Separating recyclable materials conserves resources and reduces landfill usage.
 We must be conscious of categorizing our waste correctly.

-We also have to be aware of hazardous waste, like batteries, electronics, and chemicals.
+We also have to be aware of hazardous waste, like batteries, electronics, chemicals, and the importance of proper food waste management.
 Proper disposal is required, following local regulations and using designated facilities or collection programs.

 Reducing waste generation is important too.
 We can do this by reusing items or choosing eco-friendly options, like carrying reusable bags or using refillable water bottles.